ErpNetDocs/tech/advanced/data-objects/display-format.md

 >
 > Remote support

-Ok, everything seems fine, but what if we need something more?
-Think in general, not just about printouts or reports, this entity visualization should also apply when we choose a customer or a product (respecting the example above).
-How will you handle the situation when you have several products, named *"1U Server"*?
-Wouldn't it be better to see more information (i.e., additional attribute/s) about each entity?
-How about if you see what's the product availability at the time you choose it?
+#### Everything seems fine, but what if you need something more?

+This entity visualization should also apply when you choose a **customer** or a **product** (respecting the example above).

+How will you act when you have several products named *"1U Server"*?

+Wouldn't it be better to see more information about each entity?

+What about if you see the product availability at the time that you choose it?
-And this is where the display format becomes important.

-@@name allows you to specify the display format of each entity type.
+This is where the **display format** becomes important. @@name allows you to **specify** the display format of each entity type.

-So, if you need more attributes to be displayed or a specific format of your choice, you are free to customize it.
+If you need more attributes to be displayed, or a specific format of your choice, you're free to customize it.

-Here is an example of how you could customize the products entity type:
+Here's an example of how you could customize a product's entity type:

 | Display format | Visualization |
 | --- | --- |